-Burma’s go-to beach
+Myanmar’s go-to beach

-For a beach resort in Burma, I’d head to Ngapali, a blissfully underdeveloped stretch of white sand beach that runs for 15 miles along the Bay of Bengal.
+For a beach resort in Myanmar, I’d head to Ngapali, a blissfully underdeveloped stretch of white sand beach that runs for 15 miles along the Bay of Bengal.
 You just don’t get many beaches like it in Southeast Asia anymore, and it’s a great place to relax at the end of a trip.

 A sprinkling of hotels provides good-standard accommodation yet manages to leave a barely noticeable imprint along the long sweep of honeyed sand.

 There are no traders or stalls.
 Essentially, this is a locals’ beach and a working one, too.
 The fishing village at one of the far reaches of the bay is industrious in supplying the morning catches of fish to the local restaurants to serve for lunch and dinner.